UCLAdeepvision/CS163-Projects-2025Fall/_posts/2025-12-13-team22-visuomotor-policy.md

 ### Pretraining Versus Learning-from-Scratch

 In *On Pre-Training for Visuo-Motor Control: Revisiting a Learning-from-Scratch Baseline* [2], Hansen et al. provide a systematic re-evaluation of visual policy pretraining by comparing frozen pretrained representations against strong learning-from-scratch baselines.
-Rather than proposing a new pretraining method, this work examines whether commonly used pretrained visual encoders offer consistent advantages once baselines are properly controlled.
+Rather than proposing a new pretraining method, this work examines whether commonly used pretrained visual encoders offer consistent advantages compared to baselines.

 #### Problem Formulation